WarrantyNowVoid/jekyll-wnv/_posts/2006-11-01-some-very-hard-drives-d8888.md

 date: 2006-11-01 01:01:01 -0500
 author: pope
 title: "Some Very Hard Drives"
-tagline: "Being a famous website, we take pride in our technological roots.
+excerpt: "Being a famous website, we take pride in our technological roots.
 In today\'s comic, we share some of our vast knowledge and experience on the subject in the hopes that we may educate some of our readers."
 category: Comics
 tags: ["classic wnv","porn","computers","THAT HOLE IS FOR EXIT ONLY!","those taxes are never getting paid"]
 comments: true